Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 Then, In 1950 servo mechanism was used to control the lathe machine.
 From this crude begging and over a period of more than two centuries, the modern engine lathe has evolved.

 Lathe Machine Definition:

-It one of the most versatile and widely used machine tools all over the world.
+It is one of the most versatile and widely used machine tools all over the world.

 This is also known as the ‘Mother of all Machines’.
 Nowadays, Lathe Machine has become a general-purpose machine tool, employed in production and repair work, because it permits a large variety of operations to be performed on it.